-Section Two: Installation
+Section Two: Installation (Internal)

-This section explains how to install the Boca 112K DynamicDuo Modem in your computer.
-Review the contents of your package to make all items are present.
+This section explains how to install the internal modem in your computer.
+Review the contents of your package to make sure all items are present.
 If any items are missing or damaged, contact the dealer from whom you purchased the modem for assistance.
 Also note that phone cable configuration will vary for international settings.
+The diagrams which follow depict the speakerphone version of the modem.